department-of-veterans-affairs/va.gov-team/products/education-data-migration/research-folder-yrt/conversation-guide-yrt.md

 - [Does the participant notice xyz?]
 - [Etc]
 - Questions:
-1. On a scale of 1-5, 1 being easy and 5 being difficult, how was your experience with navigating to additional pages?
+1. On a scale of 1-5, 1 being easy and 5 being difficult, how was your experience navigating to additional pages?

-## Post-Task Interview - 7 minutes
+## Post-Task Interview - 4 minutes
 This concludes our review, I just have a few final questions.
 - What's your overall opinion of the Yellow Ribbon Program information in the comparison tool?
 - Did any tasks confuse you?